Struggling to find a how to draw

 This book is for the intermediate or advanced artist who has mastered the basics of drawing and now asks, “How do I create a story that matters?”
 It is a direct look into the mind of a master and provides immense information gain that drawing-only guides cannot offer.

-4. Figure Drawing for All It’s Worth by Andrew Loomis – Why Is a Western Art Book Essential for Manga?
+4. Figure Drawing for All It’s Worth by Andrew Loomis – Why Is a Western Art Book Essential for Manga ?

-Here’s why this non-manga book will improve your manga art:
+Here’s why this non-manga book will improve your

 * Solves “Stiff Character” Syndrome: Loomis teaches you to see the body as a collection of simple, three-dimensional forms, which adds weight and dynamism to your poses.